-He lectures on such topfcs as "Soul" and racial differences in intelligence.
-"It's still the same basic material, but we do it in a way that is more relevant way that is more relevant to them," Marks said.
+He lectures on such topics as "Soul" and racial differences in intelligence.

+"It's still the same basic material, but we do it in a way that is more relevant to them," Marks said.
 "In the Soul lecture we had a real wild discussion going.
 I asked if Bobby Kennedy had Soul.
-Some said he did, some said he didn't.
+Some said he didn't.
 We passed the microphone up and down the aisle, and everybody took part.
 It was great!"